Personal Injury Lawyer Peachtree City, GA

 Damages In A Personal Injury Claim

-In a personal injury claim, a Peachtree, GA personal injury lawyer seeks compensation for the physical, emotional, and financial impact injuries have had on their client.
+In a personal injury claim, our Peachtree, GA personal injury attorney seeks compensation for the physical, emotional, and financial impact injuries have had on our client.
 The types of damages that can be pursued in a personal injury case vary depending on the nature of the injury, the circumstances surrounding the incident, and the jurisdiction.
-If you have been injured, contact Council & Associates, LLC to find out how we can help you get the compensation you deserve.
+If you have been injured, contact our Peachtree City law firm to find out how we can help you get the compensation you deserve.

 Economic Damages

 Another form of economic damage is lost wages.
-If the injury prevents the victim from working, either temporarily or permanently, they can claim compensation for the wages or income they would have earned during the recovery period.
+If the injury prevents you from working, either temporarily or permanently, you can claim compensation for the wages or income you would have earned during the recovery period.
 This could include compensation for time missed from work due to hospitalization, medical appointments, or inability to perform job duties due to the injury.
-In cases of long-term or permanent disabilities, the victim might also seek compensation for the loss of future earning capacity, which accounts for the wages they will no longer be able to earn in the future due to the injury.
+In cases of long-term or permanent disabilities, you might also seek compensation for the loss of future earning capacity, which accounts for the wages you will no longer be able to earn in the future due to the injury.

 Non-Economic Damages